kodekloudhub/linux-challenges/linux-challenge-1/README.md

 ### lvm

-Create an "lvm" called "volume_1" from the volume group called "dba_storage".
-Make use of the entire space available in the volume group.

 <details>
-<summary>Create LV</summary>
+<summary>Create an "lvm" called "volume_1" from the volume group called "dba_storage".
+Make use of the entire space available in the volume group.</summary>

 ```bash
 lvcreate -n volume_1 -l 100%FREE dba_storage